-Change your perception of the person.
+1. Change your perception of the person.
 Think he/she is NOT a pain in the neck.
 Think of this person as your 'Greatest Gift' (courtesy of the wonderful Whitney Houston) in your life.
 YES - I just wrote that - I know they feel far from a gift, never mind the greatest, but wait a minute.
 Seriously, if you can figure out how to manage this person you will find other interpersonal difficulties at home and at work will also decrease.

 - 2. Understand that people who we find difficult sometimes push buttons in us often there are other people who don't find them as equally difficult as you. - 3.
 Pay attention to how you feel physically when in the presence of your 'Greatest Gift' - 4.
-So, identify your buttons by asking yourself what do they make you feel about yourself?
-Who else in your life has made you feel this way?
-Or are these characteristics in this person similar to yours but maybe you try to fight them or deny them?
+So, identify your buttons by asking yourself what do they make me feel about myself?
+Who else in my life has made me feel this way?
+Or are these characteristics in this person similar to mine but I try to fight them or deny them?
 Know that pet hates in other people tell us more about our own personal battles than other people's actual characteristics. - 5.
 Once you've identified your personal buttons work on them by breathing deeply 3X every time they are pushed.
 For example, you don't like to be told what to do as an adult because as a child you had a dictatorial, controlling Dad.
-Now every time someone tells you what to do especially if its someone you see as your equal, you feel quite tense.
-So, then you breathe 3X deeply in through your nose and count to 5 and then slowly out of your mouth and count to 5. - 6.
-Then you look at the person and think they do not know you have this personal battle with being told what to do.
-They don't know that the ghost of your father is conjured up in your interactions.
-In fact, neither did you until you put some thought into it. - 7.
-Finally, you fill yourself up with compassion and empathy for this rather difficult person and wonder if they ever get the control they seek or whether they are just struggling in life.
-You think of them as a child, you think of them as a fellow human being, you think of them and yourself in 100 years © - 8.
+Now every time someone tells me what to do especially if its someone you see as your equal, you feel quite tense.
+So, then I breathe 3X deeply in through my nose and count to 5 and then slowly out of my mouth and count to 5. - 6.
+Then I look at the person and think they do not know I have this personal battle with being told what to do.
+They don't know that the ghost of my father is conjured up in our interactions.
+In fact, neither did I until I put some thought into it. - 7.
+Finally, I fill myself up with compassion and empathy for this rather difficult person and wonder if they ever get the control they seek or whether they are just struggling in life.
+I think of them as a child, I think of them as a fellow human being, I think of them and myself in 100 years © - 8.
 Occasionally, your greatest gift will be someone everyone finds difficult in which case they will have a characteristic that is commonly challenging and will either get moved around your organisation/company or get sacked.
-In this situation you simply have to find a way to manage this personality and if you can - you will have learnt something new.

-- 9. You do not have to be the 'Greatest Gift's' best friend instead see them as your learning buddy at work.
-They never have to know this. - 10.Asking yourself what is it about YOU that makes the interaction difficult with this person?
-What do you do that makes the interaction difficult?
+In this situation you simply have to find a way to manage this personality and if you can you will have learnt something new. - 9.
+You do not have to be the Greatest Gift's best friend instead see them as your learning buddy at work.
+They never have to know this. - 10.
+Asking yourself what is it about ME that makes the interaction difficult with this person?
+What do I do that makes the interaction difficult?